Posted by DAVE KINCHEN ONLINE on October 16, 2019 · Comments Off on A New Chapter!

 Category The Dave Kinchen Post Archives · Tagged with Barack Obama, Bill Clinton, convention, Democratic National Convention, Democratic Party, Democrats, DNC, Donald Trump, election, Hillary Clinton, Joe Biden, Philadelphia, Philly, politics, president, Tim Kaine

-Posted by DAVE KINCHEN ONLINE on March 16, 2016 · Comments Off on Dangerous Democracy
+Posted by DAVE KINCHEN ONLINE on July 16, 2012 · Comments Off on The Wall Comes To Life in Philly